erikgoe/Nigel/README.md

 * Optimizing code?

 ## How does it work?
-The Compiler is splitted in these parts:
+The Compiler is divided into these parts:
 ```
      Source code
           |